 - DNAT rules are established on the host to enable traffic ingress from the host interface to whitelisted ports on the container-side interface.

-- CF applies disk quotas by confining container-specific filesystem layers to loop devices with the specified disk-quota capacity.
+- PWS applies disk quotas using container-specific XFS quotas with the specified disk-quota capacity.

-- CF applies a total memory usage quota through the memory cgroup and destroys the container if the memory usage exceeds the quota.
+- PWS applies a total memory usage quota through the memory cgroup and destroys the container if the memory usage exceeds the quota.

-- CF applies a fair-use limit to CPU usage for processes inside the container through the
+- PWS applies a fair-use limit to CPU usage for processes inside the container through the

-- CF limits access to devices using cgroups but explicitly whitelists the following safe device nodes:
+- PWS limits access to devices using cgroups but explicitly whitelists the following safe device nodes:

-- CF drops the following Linux capabilities for all container processes.
-Every dropped capability limits what actions the root user can perform.
+- PWS drops the following Linux capabilities for all container processes.
+Every dropped capability limits the actions the root user can perform.

 CAP_SYS_ADMIN(for unprivileged containers)